broadinstitute/depmap_omics/README.md

 __check if important mutations are present or not__

+##### REMARK:

+Overall the filters applied after the CGA pipeline are the following:

+We remove everything that:
+- has AF<.1
+- OR coverage <4
+- OR alt cov=1
+- OR is not in coding regions
+- OR is in Exac with a frequency of >0.005%
+  - except if it is either
+    - in TCGA > 3 times
+    - OR in Cosmic > 10 times
+  - AND in a set of known cancer regions.
+- OR exist in >5% of the CCLE samples
+  - except if they are in TCGA >5 times

 #### RNA

 Here we get all data and remove the duplicates directly with the function `removeDuplicates`